 The 5 million pixel LED video wall also incorporates live data, such as local weather and time specific to the destinations and with imagery relevant to the time of day.
 Flight path animations are also being used to visually represent the geographical element to travel.

 Never to be outdone, the Dubai Aquarium holds world records for

 largest high definition video wall

 Dubai Aquarium video wall (Photo: Guinness World Records)

 The curved video wall sitting above the aquarium tank measures in at 700 square meters with 1.7 billion pixels on 820 OLED displays, the 50 meter wide wall stands 2 storeys high and is fully visible from the ground floor at the Dubai Mall (which is also the world’s most visited mall).
-The Dubai Mall video wall was created to promote the aquarium and underwater zoo and their ongoing strategy to provide world-class edutainment using innovative platforms.
+The digital signage design was created to promote the aquarium and underwater zoo and their ongoing strategy to provide world-class edutainment using innovative platforms.

 In 2017 Coca Cola released the world’s first and largest robotic sign in Times Square, this amazing sign features 1,760 independently moving LED screens, choreographed to the content on display – creating a multi-sensory experience for the 300,000 people who pass through the busy Manhattan intersection each day.

 Digital Signage Design - How to Get Started